ericjung-de/Tasmota_KNX_DTP9/README.md

 * [ESP KNX IP Library](https://github.com/ascillato/Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.2).
 A copy of this modified library is also available [here](https://github.com/ascillato/esp-knx-ip).
 The original is [here](https://github.com/envy/esp-knx-ip).

 **Esp8266 board libraries:**
+* v2.6.3 Works fine.
+No known issues. **(RECOMMENDED)**.
 * v2.6.2 Works fine.
 No known issues.
 Bigger flash usage than 2.6.1.
 * v2.6.1 Works fine.
 No known issues.
-Smaller flash usage than 2.6.0 **(RECOMMENDED)**.
+Smaller flash usage than 2.6.0
 * v2.6.0 Works fine.
 No known issues.
-Bigger flash usage than 2.6.1.
 * v2.5.2 Has some wifi issues.
 Sleep feature works fine but needs to be 0 for better KNX performance.
 Do not use.
 * v2.5.1 Has some wifi and **security** issues.
 Do not use.
 * v2.5.0 Has some wifi and **security** issues.
 Do not use.